raspberrypilearning/sorting-hat-lesson/lesson-1/worksheet.md

 # Make a Sorting Hat

-In this lesson you'll use Python and the Pibrella to create a Sorting Hat application on the Raspberry Pi, so that when you press the button on the Pibrella, it will speak the name of a house it has selected at random.
+In this lesson you'll use Python and the Pibrella to create a Sorting Hat application on the Raspberry Pi, so that when you press the button on the Pibrella, it will speak the name of a randomly selected house.

 ## Setting up your Pibrella